bchadwic/BoardMasters-Question-Of-The-Day/INTERVIEW_QUESTIONS.md

 ## Interview Questions

 This is a collective table of technical questions people have had to do in an interview.
 The objective is to gauge what real life interviews are like, as well as the time they typically take.
-Feel free to add to the list with a pull request, the more data in the table, the better off applicants are!
+Feel free to add to the list with a pull request, the more data in the table, the better off applicants are! (if you are unsure how to contribute, visit our [contributing](https://github.com/bchadwic/BoardMasters-Question-Of-The-Day/blob/main/CONTRIBUTING.md) page)

 ### Notes